 Growing Blanket Flowers (Gaillardia) are an interesting and colorful addition to the flower bed or garden, offering long-lasting blooms if deadheaded, a necessary part of the care of Blanket Flowers.
 A member of the Daisy family, flowers are similar to those of the familiar Wildflower.

 Blanket Flowers are annual or perennial herbs or subshrubs, sometimes with rhizomes.
 The stem is usually branching and erects to a maximum height of around 32 inches (80 cm).
 The leaves are alternately arranged.
 Some Gaillardias have only basal leaves.
 They vary in shape and are glandular in most species.
 The inflorescence is a solitary flower head.
 The head can have 15 or more ray florets, while some Blanket Flowers lack any ray florets.
 They can be almost in any shade of yellow, orange, red, purplish, brown, white, or bicolored.
 They are sometimes rolled into a funnel shape.
-There are many tubular disc florets at the center of the head in a similar range of colors and usually tipped with hairs.
+There are many tubular disc florets at the head center in a similar range of colors and usually tipped with hairs.
 The fruit usually has a pappus of scales.

 Learning how to grow Blanket Flower is a fairly simple process.
-They are easily started from seeds or may be purchased as seedlings for a garden display of blooms in red and yellow colors of the traditional Indian blanket.
+They are easily started from seeds or purchased as seedlings for a garden display of blooms in red and yellow colors of the traditional Indian blanket.